zapo/dm-salesforce-adapter/README.markdown

 dm-salesforce-adapter
 =====================

-This gem provides a Salesforce Adapter under DataMapper 1.0.x.
-A version of this adapter supporting DM 0.10.x exists under the name "dm-salesforce".
-Older versions of DM (0.9.x) are no longer supported.
+This gem provides a Salesforce Adapter under DataMapper 1.1.x.

+Past version support:

+- DataMapper 1.0.x is supported by dm-salesforce-adapter 1.0.1 (https://github.com/cloudcrowd/dm-salesforce-adapter/tree/v1.0.1)
+- DataMapper 0.10.x is supported by dm-salesforce 0.10.5 (https://github.com/jpr5/dm-salesforce/tree/v0.10.5)
+- DataMapper 0.9.x is not supported

 What it looks like
 ==================